vxcall/MiraDump/README.md

 [[profile]]
-name = "dwLocalPlayer"   #You can name whatever you want. signature = "8Bxxxxxxxxxxxx85xx74xx8Bxx8Bxxxxxxxxxx8BxxFFxx85xx74xx8Bxx"  #The signature you've got module = "client.dll"   #name of the module that the address belongs to offset = 3  #Read up below extra = 0
+name = "dwLocalPlayer"   #You can name whatever you want. signature = "8Bxxxxxxxxxxxx85xx74xx8Bxx8Bxxxxxxxxxx8BxxFFxx85xx74xx8Bxx"  #The signature you've got either with IDA(Sigmaker) or AAmaker module = "client.dll"   #name of the module that the address belongs to offset = 3  #Read up below extra = 0